Mandore

-Mandore is a suburb Historical town located 9 km north of Jodhpur city, in the Indian state of Rajasthan.
+Mandore is a suburb and historical town located 9 km north of Jodhpur city in the Jodhpur district of the north-western Indian state of Rajasthan.

 History

 Mandore is an ancient town, and was the seat of the Pratiharas of Mandavyapura, who ruled the region in the 6th century CE.
 Even after the disintegration of the Gurjara-Pratihara empire, a Pratihara family continued to rule at Mandore.
 This family formed an alliance with the Rathore chief Rao Chunda (r. c.
 1383-1424) to defend its chiefdom against the Tughluq dynasty of the Delhi Sultanate.
 Rao Chunda married a Pratihara princess of Mandore, and received the Mandore Fort in dowry; the Fort served as his family's capital until 1459 CE, when Rao Jodha shifted it to the newly-founded city of Jodhpur.

 Rao Ranmal Rathore secured the throne of Mandore in 1427.
-In addition to ruling Mandore, Rao Ranmal also became the administrator of Mewar to assist Maharana Mokal (father of Rana Kumbha).
+In addition to ruling Mandore, Ranmal also became the administrator of Mewar to assist Maharana Mokal (father of Rana Kumbha).
 After the assassination of Maharana Mokal in 1433, Ranmal continued as administrator of Mewar at the side of Rana Kumbha.
 In 1438, Rana Kumbha decided to end the power sharing arrangement and had Rao Ranmal assassinated in Chittor and captured Mandore.
 Rao Jodha, son of Rao Ranmal, escaped towards Marwar.
 Approximately 700 horsemen accompanied Rao Jodha as he escaped from Chittor.
 Fighting near Chittor and a valiant attempt to bar the pursuers at Someshwar Pass resulted in heavy losses amongst Jodha's warriors.
 When Jodha reached Mandore he had only seven people accompanying him.
 Jodha collected whatever forces he could, abandoned Mandore and pressed on towards Jangalu.
 Jodha barely managed to reach safety at Kahuni (a village near present day Bikaner).
 For 15 years Jodha tried in vain to recapture Mandore.
 Jodha's opportunity to strike finally came in 1453 with Rana Kumbha facing simultaneous attacks by the Sultans of Malwa and Gujarat.
 Jodha made a surprise attack on Mandore.
 Jodha's forces overwhelmed the defenders and captured Mandore with relative ease.
 Jodha and Kumbha eventually settled their differences in order to face their common enemies, the Muslim rulers of Malwa and Gujarat.

 Mandore was the capital of the erstwhile princely state of Marwar (Jodhpur State), before Rao Jodha moved it to Jodhpur, where he built Mehrangarh.

 Mandore remained as royal cremation grounds, where Devals of all the Kings of Marwar till Maharaja Takht Singh were built.
 From Maharaja Jaswant Singh-II onwards, Jaswant Thada became the royal cremation ground.